QBSD: Quartile-Based Seasonality Decomposition for Cost-Effective RAN KPI Forecasting: Method

-It is important to note that the value of the quartiles (and hence the resulting $\mathit{IQR}$) are different for each timestamp, hence deriving the expected operating range for each timestamp at any given time of the day; $Q_1$ depict the expected lower range whereas $Q_3$ depict the expected upper range.
+The quartile values (and hence the resulting $\mathit{IQR}$) are different for each timestamp, hence deriving the expected operating range for each timestamp at any given time of the day; $Q_1$ depict the expected lower range whereas $Q_3$ depict the expected upper range.
 While the algorithm samples all values from time $t-k$ up to $t+k$ for the past two weeks, it only considers $t$ to $t+k$ for the third week.
 This is because, in the current week, it is only possible to take values from time $t-k$ up to $t-1$.
 The sampling is done so that no period would have an additional overlap bias while calculating the quartiles.

-Two residuals can be calculated through the algorithm, namely, difference residual and normalized residual.
-The difference residual is obtained by computing the difference between the forecasted and predicted value for the corresponding timestamp.
-The normalized residual is the difference residual divided by the $\text{max}(\mathit{IQR}, c)$ for the corresponding timestamp where $c$ is the \textit{contingency constant}.
-Either of them can be used based on the requirements of the use case.
-The dynamic operating range information is captured by the normalized residual.
+Note that the contextual subset is built based on elements within temporal intervals and not array indices.
+This adds flexibility to the algorithm to cope with missing values.
+As long as there is sufficient number of elements within the contextual subset, missing value imputation will not be necessary.